-If more than one employer is a party to a registered learnership agreement, only the "lead employer" identified in the learnership agreement may claim the allowances under section 12H.1 In practice, the "lead employer" will usually be the employer that pays the learner's remuneration, although this is not stated in section 12H, and the matter is left to agreement between the employers.
+If more than one employer is a party to a registered learnership agreement, only the "lead employer" identified in the learnership agreement may claim the allowances under section 12H.2 In practice, the "lead employer" will usually be the employer that pays the learner's remuneration, although this is not stated in section 12H, and the matter is left to agreement between the employers.
+An employment agreement must be in place between the learner and the "lead employer".